trevorwslee/ESP32SlidingPuzzle/README.md

 |    |  9 | 11 | 12 |
 | 13 | 14 | 15 | 16 |
 ---------------------
-what are the moves in order to bring the board back to the reference board layout?
+what are the moves in order to bring the board back to the "reference" board layout?
 ```

-From my experience, not all LLM models can provide satisfactory response for the above prompt.
-GPT4o appears to provide reasonable response; but others like
+From my experience, not all LLM models I tried can provide satisfactory response for the above prompt.
+One reason might be that the prompt is not well written; another might be that the answer to question 3 above can be "endless".
+GPT4o seems to provide reasonable response; but others like
-***GPT4 and even DeepSeek can produce endless response;
+***GPT4 or even DeepSeek might produce long response that appears never ending;
 hence, be prepared to stop the response generation.***